'I'll lose my family.' A husband's dread during an abortion ordeal in Oklahoma

 Cancer risk

 Partial molar pregnancies happen when something goes wrong during fertilization — either two sperm fertilize the same egg or an egg is fertilized by one sperm that later duplicates.
 A nonviable embryo with too much genetic material develops, along with abnormal placental tissue.
 In a complete molar pregnancy, there's no embryo at all, only abnormal placental tissue.
-With both types, there is a risk of heavy bleeding, infection, and a life-threatening condition called preeclampsia.
+With both types, there is a risk of heavy bleeding, infection, and a life-threatening condition called preeclampsia that can lead to organ failure.
 There's also a risk that cancer will develop.

 In Jaci's case, there was a problem.
 The treatment is a dilation and curettage or D&C — an abortion procedure that clears pregnancy tissue out of the uterus.
 Even though Jaci's pregnancy was not viable and the embryo would never develop into a full-term infant, there was cardiac activity.
 Jaci's doctor said she couldn't treat Jaci at the Catholic hospital where she works.